rodber/rodber/README.md

 - 🥑 I work with server-side software
 - 🤗 También hablo español

-I'm available for working on top of any of the software I made.
-I'm also available to code review, quality assurance and consulting for any PHP-based project.
+I'm available for work on code review, quality assurance and consulting for any PHP-based project.